TimGW/SliderPickerLibrary/README.md

 * Support for both horizontal or vertical orientation
     * `SliderLayoutManager.Builder(this, RecyclerView.HORIZONTAL)`
-* add setOnScrollListener to provide a callback for the selected position
+* add setOnScrollListener to provide a callback for the selected position with optional custom update interval
     * `.setOnScrollListener { index -> textView.text = index.toString() }`
+    * `.setOnScrollListener(100) { ... }`
 * This will set the initial index.
 (You need to handle rotation caching yourself)
     * `.setInitialIndex(0)`
 * This will smoothscroll to the corresponding index without overshooting with smaller itemviews